Nevenall/ghosting-the-edge/manuscript.md

 #### Grappling

 You and your foe are in intense physical contact.
 You need to establish a **grappled** aspect to achieve this level of range because it renders most weapons and a good many kinds of attacks ineffective.
 Or at least, increases their difficulty.
-Grappled characters can't succeed with most attacks unless they can O their **grappled** aspect.
+Grappled characters can't succeed with most attacks unless they can O their **grappled** {.right\}

 #### Close Quarters Combat (CQC)